How Many Tie Down Straps Do I Need to Secure My Cargo?

 - For loads over 5,000 pounds, you need additional tie down straps.
 A good rule of thumb is one strap for every 10 feet of cargo length.

-- We recommend that if you are transporting 10,000 pounds or more, then to use at least four tiedowns.
+- We recommend that if you are transporting 10,000 pounds or more, you should use at least four tiedowns.

 2. Length of the Cargo